freedomofpress/securedrop/docs/getting_the_most_out_of_securedrop.rst

 .. _`recently targeted online advertisements`: https://www.wsj.com/articles/gizmodo-ads-target-potential-trump-leakers-1487191482
 .. _`tell on trump`: http://tellontrump.com/
-.. _`how
-   you can do the same thing here`: https://freedom.press/news/we-targeted-securedrop-ad-potential-whistleblowers-trump-administration-you-can-too/
+.. _`how you can do the same thing here`: https://freedom.press/news/we-targeted-securedrop-ad-potential-whistleblowers-trump-administration-you-can-too/

-Put an advertisement in your physical paper
+Put an Advertisement in Your Physical Paper
 -------------------------------------------

 Obviously this tip only applies to news outlets that also print a physical